A. Katherine Grieb

-Anne Katherine "Kathy" Grieb (born June 3, 1949) is an American biblical scholar and Episcopal priest.
+Anne Katherine Grieb (born June 3, 1949) is an American biblical scholar and Episcopal priest.
 She has taught New Testament at Virginia Theological Seminary since 1994, and is currently Meade Professor in Biblical Interpretation.
 She previously taught at Bangor Theological Seminary in Maine.

 She has a B.A. in Philosophy and Religion from Hollins University and a J.D. from Columbus School of Law at the Catholic University of America.
 She has also earned a M.Div. from Virginia Theological Seminary and has a Ph.D. in Religious Studies from Yale University.
 Ordained to the diaconate and priesthood in the Episcopal Diocese of Washington in 1983.